vanbroup/documents/output/CS.md

 In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements

-The following SHALL apply for communicating the status of Certificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.

-OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.
-The CA MAY process the Nonce extension (`1.3.6.1.5.5.7.48.1.2`) in accordance with RFC 8954.

-The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
-For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

-For the status of Subscriber Certificates:

-1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
-2. OCSP responses MUST have a validity interval less than or equal to ten days;
-3. For OCSP responses with validity intervals less than sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.
-4. For OCSP responses with validity intervals greater than or equal to sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

-For the status of Subordinate CA Certificates:

-* The CA SHALL update information provided via an Online Certificate Status Protocol

-  i. at least every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile) or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), the responder MUST NOT respond with a "good" status for such requests.

-The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

-The OCSP responder MAY provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate [RFC6962].

-A certificate serial number within an OCSP request is one of the following three options:

-1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
-2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by
-   a. the Issuing CA; or
-   b. a Precertificate Signing Certificate, as defined in [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile), associated with the Issuing CA; or
-3. "unused" if neither of the previous conditions are met.

-### 4.9.10 On-line revocation checking requirements